SPARQL-Anything/experiments/experiment/README.md

 ## Performance Comparison
 We assessed the performace of sparql.anything, [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/), [RML](https://rml.io/) and [ShExML](http://shexml.herminiogarcia.com/) frameworks in retrieving and generating RDF data.
 All of the tests described below were run three times and the average time among the three executions is reported.
+For practical reasons, for each test we set a 3 minutes timeout.
 The tests were executed on a MacBook Pro 2020 (CPU: i7 2.3 GHz, RAM: 32GB).

 ### Performace in retrieving RDF data
 The following Figure shows the time needed for evaluating the SELECT queries q1-q8 and for generating the RDF triples according to the CONSTRUCT queries/mapping rules q9-q12.

 ![Execution time per  query](/experiment/img/execution_time_queries.png)

+ShExML implementation exceeded the timeout for q9-q12.

 ### Performance in generating RDF data